The untold story of Masten Wanjala, his stepfather speaks

 Venezuela envoy Saab accused of money laundering to be arraigned on November 1U.S. prosecutors in 2019 charged Saab in connection with a bribery scheme linked to Venezuela's state-controlled exchange rate.

-Four suspects linked to lynching of grannies over alleged witchcraft detained for 10 daysPolice arrested the four suspects after a video of the four victims being lynched went viral on social media.
+Four suspects linked to lynching of grannies detained for 10 daysPolice arrested the four suspects after a video of the four victims being lynched went viral on social media.

 MOST READ